FullGC/FullGC.github.io/_posts/2018-12-16-Developing-behavior-driven-tests-for-JEE.md

 ------------------------------------------------------------------------------------------

-Developing behavior-driven tests for JEE web applications with Jbehave

 Behavior-driven development, or BDD, is an agile software development process that provides the developers, QA, project managers and business team with a shared tool-set and process for software development collaboration.

 In this guide, we'll learn to design, develop and automate [Black-box](https://en.wikipedia.org/wiki/Black-box_testing) tests for a JEE web application in a [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) fashion.
 We’ll develop on top of [Jbehave](https://jbehave.org/) framework.